octopus-layer/.github/profile/README.md

 ### Verifier Node

 `Verifier Node` is a nodeJS light server that can be deployed anywhere.
 It communicates with other `Verifier Node`s through their public URL, which is provided by Near (to achieve full liveness in the system).
-It is job is to verify an o1js proof by asserting it to the public input in the `Application Contract`, and then signing the proof with its Near private key.
+Its job is to verify an o1js proof by asserting it to the public input in the `Application Contract`, and then signing the proof with its Near private key.

 Once a proof is signed, it is gossiped to other `Verifier Node`s in the layer or settled in Near if 66% of the list is achieved.